Pricing European and American Options under Heston Model using Discontinuous Galerkin Finite Elements: Numerical results

-The idea behind this boundary condition can be given as follows: When the price of the underlying security is very high as compared to the strike price, then the option is worth $e^{x-r_f\tau}$ as reaching to a value of 1 at maturity.
-Moreover, regarding the boundaries at $v=v_{\text{min}}$ and $v=v_{\text{max}},$ we follow the same financial consideration, as for butterfly spread~\cite{england06}.
+The idea behind this boundary condition can be given as follows: when the price of the underlying security is very high as compared to the strike price, then the option is worth $e^{x-r_f\tau}$ as reaching to a value of 1 at maturity.
+Moreover, we prescribe the following boundary conditions in the $v$-direction~\cite{england06}

+Indeed, when $v\rightarrow 0$ and $v\rightarrow\infty,$ it is observed that the price of the underlying security becomes steady~\cite{england06}.
+As a result, the value of the option does not show sensitivity for the extreme values of volatility.